marynate/JSONQuery_UE4/README.md

 ## Rebuilding

-You can rebuild the binaries by downloading the latest binary version into a new UE4 C++ project and rebuilding the DLLs using Visual Code studio.
+You can rebuild the binaries by cloning this repository into a new UE4 C++ project.
+When opening the project, the editor should ask you to rebuild the missing binary files (e.g. with Visual Studio).